 If you are unsure at all about how you should be taking Naproxen or what your dosage is, you can speak to us or your doctor for further guidance.

-There are a few different strength Naproxen dosages available that are used to treat a range of different conditions and health problems (ranging from 250mg to 750mg strength tablets).
+There are a few different Naproxen strengths available that are used to treat a range of different conditions and health problems (ranging from 250mg to 750mg strength tablets).

-The dose of Naproxen that is prescribed to you depends on why you're taking it, your age, your general health (as well as any other underlying health conditions), and how well it helps your symptoms.
+The prescribed dose of Naproxen depends on why you're taking it, your age, your general health (as well as any other underlying health conditions), and how well it helps your symptoms.

 If you need a weaker dose, then you can order the Naproxen 250mg tablets.